Join the Practice

-For new patients registering in the month of August 2019 Dr Ben Inglis.
+For new patients registering in the month of October 2019 is Dr Jonathan Morris.

 If you wish to pre-register click on the link below to open the form.
 When you have completed all of the details, click on the "Send" button to mail your form to us.
 Please note; you will not be registered with the Surgery until we have seen ID (preferably photographic) and proof of address.
 When you visit the surgery please show your identification to the receptionist, at this point you will be offered the opportunity to book a New Patient Health Check.

 When you register you will also be asked to fill out a medical questionnaire.
 This is because it can take a considerable time for us to receive your medical records.
 There is an online version of this file too, which you may fill out and send to us.
 When you come to the surgery you will be asked to sign this form to confirm that the details are correct.

 Note that by sending the form you will be transmitting information about your self across the Internet and although every effort is made to keep this information secure, no guarantee can be offered in this respect.

 The following fact sheets have been written to explain the role of UK health services & the National Health Service (NHS) to newly-arrived individuals seeking asylum.
 They cover topics such as the role of GPs, their function as gatekeepers to the health services, how to register with a GP practice and how to access emergency services.